IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 This data includes the costs of owning and operating a vehicle, including gas prices, auto insurance premiums, maintenance costs, and other related expenses.

-On the other hand, only the variable costs are used to calculate the rate for medical and moving purposes.
+However, only the variable costs are used to calculate the rate for medical and moving purposes.

 As for the charitable mileage rate, we’ve already mentioned that by statute, it isn’t adjusted in any way.